Intybyte/MapJammers/README.md

 ## MapJammers

 A Slimefun addon that adds 3 different types of jammers.
-Their purpose is to hide from an online map (like dynmap) the player holding it.
+Their purpose is to hide from an online map (like dynmap) when the player has it in his inventory.

 ### Supported Plugins